ngomaneneo24-hub/Monosonet/sonet-client/docs/build.md

   - `pnpm i`
   - `pnpm build`
   - Start the docker daemon (on MacOS this entails starting the Docker Desktop app)
-  - Launch a Postgres database on port 5432
+  - Launch a Notegres database on port 5432
   - `cd packages/dev-env && pnpm start`

 Then, when logging in or creating an account, point it to the localhost port of the devserver.